StephenStarc/Temperature-Control-React-App/README.md

 # React + Vite

+This is my first react app - This is a temperature Control App which change temp

+Concepts Used - Hooks (UseState) , Trenary Operator

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: